The Columbus Campus is closed: More

 About Our Program

-The ECD course of study includes planned experiences in the form of courses, practicum, and other learning opportunities in both general and professional studies.
+The ECDE course of study includes planned experiences in the form of courses, practicum, and other learning opportunities in both general and professional studies.
 General Studies ensure basic competency in verbal and written English, mathematics, and introduction to the arts, humanities, and social studies.

 Professional studies include two essential components: